 Areas of Research

 Dr. Kozloff studies mental health services for transition-age youth with serious mental illness.
 She has a particular interest in health equity and youth experiencing homelessness.
 She uses a variety of methods in her research, including analysis of health administrative databases and large surveys, pragmatic clinical trials and qualitative analysis.
-Her work aims to improve access to and delivery of effective and appropriate services for young people with serious mental illness.
+Her work aims to improve access, quality, and engagement in services for young people with serious mental illness.

 In the Slaight Centre, Dr. Kozloff brings health services research expertise to a number of projects aimed at understanding illness and developmental trajectories and improving service delivery for youth with psychosis.
 For more information visit the Slaight Family Centre for Youth in Transition page.